Myles Straw Preview, Player Props: Guardians vs. Rays

 Rays Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Rays pitching staff ranks seventh in MLB.
+- The pitching staff for the Rays has a collective 9.1 K/9, the seventh-best in MLB.

-- The Rays have a 3.82 team ERA that ranks third across all MLB pitching staffs.
+- The Rays have the third-ranked team ERA across all MLB pitching staffs (3.82).

-- Rays pitchers combine to allow 142 home runs (1.1 per game), the third-fewest in the league.
+- The Rays give up the third-fewest home runs in baseball (142 total, 1.1 per game).

-- The right-hander last appeared on Saturday against the New York Yankees, when he went six scoreless innings while giving up one hit.
+- His most recent appearance was on Sunday against the New York Yankees, when the righty went six innings, surrendering four earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.